 The primary goal of Kids' Tech University: Graduate School (KTU: GS) is to spark students' interests in the fast-growing fields of science, technology, engineering, and mathematics (STEM.)
-Our curriculum is divided into three parts, each designed to help high schoolers explore the ways their new knowledge can be applied in their day-to-day lives.
+Our curriculum is divided into two parts, each designed to help high schoolers explore the ways their new knowledge can be applied in their day-to-day lives.

 Interactive Presentation Session